LAUNDRY | 5 FEBRUARY, 2025

 Heat pump

-Delicate items can be dried using internal drying racks
+Delicate items can often be dried using internal drying racks

 Drying the delicates

-If you do want to machine dry delicate fabrics, they should be dried separately from the rest of the damp laundry anyway, using a special drying rack that fits inside a heat pump dryer.
-You can only dry a few things at a time in this way, so if you have a lot of delicate items and there’s no urgency, air drying can be the better option.
+If you do want to machine dry certain delicate fabrics, though, they should be dried separately from the rest of the damp laundry, using a special drying rack that fits inside a heat pump dryer, on a delicates or low-heat cycle.
+You can only dry a few things at a time this way, so if you have a lot of delicate items and there's no urgency, air drying can be the better option.

 Space considerations